Characters of the Marvel Cinematic Universe: M–Z: Skaar

-Skurge
+Skurge / Executioner

 Skurge (portrayed by Karl Urban) served as Loki's chosen successor to Heimdall as gatekeeper of the Bifrost.
 He is later promoted to the position of Executioner upon Hela's return to Asgard.
 Skurge is portrayed in a mostly comedic, subservient if not absent-minded fashion.
-Upon realizing the fate of Asgard, he changes allegiance and ultimately sacrifices himself while assisting Thor in evacuating the people of Asgard during the battle against Hela during Ragnarok, using his two M-16 assault rifles to hold off her army.
+Upon realizing the fate of Asgard, he changes allegiance and ultimately sacrifices himself while assisting Thor in evacuating the people of Asgard during the battle against Hela during Ragnarok, using his two M-16 rifles to hold off her army.